URLhaus Community API

 Plain-Text URL List (URLs only)

 The Plain-Text URL List is a dump of all malware URLs known to URLhaus.
 It does not contain anything else than one URL per line, which is useful if you want to use the URLhaus dataset as an IOC (Indicator Of Compromise).
 You can match them against certain log files of your security permieter, for example web proxy logs.
-You may also use it as a blocklist with a low false positive rate.
+In additional, you may also use it as a blocklist with a low false positive rate.

 Collected Payloads (CSV)